Christian entrepreneurship doesn’t have to be complicated.

 Like I mentioned before: money in itself is inherently good!
 It makes exchanges more fair, it serves as a tool to extend the kingdom, and it lets us be better stewards over what He gives us.

 However, one cannot serve both God and money.
-And it’s up to you to choose which of the two guides your life every day.
+And it’s up to you to choose which of the two guides your life every day.“No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to one and despise the other.
+You cannot serve God and wealth.”
+(Matthew 6:24)

 3. A Christian BUSINESS serves others